Burn Bans on Indian Reservations in ID, OR, and WA

 Nez Perce Indian Reservation

-- Check the Nez Perce Tribal Air Quality Program website Exit or call 800-720-4089.
+- Visit Nez Perce ERWM Air Quality Program Exit or call 800-720-4089.
 You must have a burn permit issued by the Nez Perce Tribe in order to conduct burning on the Nez Perce Reservation.
 See our tribal burn permit programs page for more information.

 Quinault Indian Reservation